Home

 The construction and freeboard are not made to take on rough pounding seas, so if ocean travel is on your agenda, another vessel choice would be in order.

-If you are looking for a boat with "sails" as to take advantage of teh wind, possibly a motorsailer would be the choice.
+If you are looking for a boat with "sails" as to take advantage of the wind, possibly a motorsailer would be a better choice.

 Average Rating starstarstarstarstar